Menu

 Theory of Radiologic Technology RAD 63

-• Demonstrate understanding of special imaging studies by explaining indications, patient preparation, procedural steps, and image evaluation criteria.
+• Explain special imaging studies by describing indications, patient preparation, procedural considerations, and image evaluation criteria.

-• Perform basic analysis of computed tomography (CT) procedures by identifying system components, describing common protocols, and applying radiation protection principles.
+• Explain the basic principles of computed tomography, including system components, common protocols, and radiation protection practices.

-• Assess professional requirements by summarizing education, training, and certification pathways for advanced imaging specialties.
+• Summarize education, training, and certification requirements for advanced imaging specialties.